postsharp/Metalama.Documentation/docfx/namespaces/Metalama.Framework.Code.Types.md

 ---
-uid: Caravela.Framework.Code.Types
+uid: Metalama.Framework.Code.Types
 summary: *content
 ---
-This namespace contains the specializations of the <xref:Caravela.Framework.Code.IType> interface.
+This namespace contains the specializations of the <xref:Metalama.Framework.Code.IType> interface.